 How Was Silicon Valley Created?

 Silicon Valley-based companies created the silicon-based integrated circuit, the microprocessor, the microcomputer, and a lot of technology that encompasses modern computing.
-These companies, with help and direction from early Venture Capitalists, created the modern startup culture.
+These companies, with help and direction from early Venture Capitalists, working with technology created by the military, and with the support of government, created the modern startup culture.

 A Quick History of Silicon Valley